bigchaindb/bigchaindb/docs/root/source/timestamps.md

 # Timestamps in BigchainDB

-Each transaction, block and vote has an associated timestamp.
+Each block and vote has an associated timestamp.
 Interpreting those timestamps is tricky, hence the need for this section.

 ## Timestamp Sources & Accuracy

-A transaction's timestamp is provided by the client which created and submitted the transaction to a BigchainDB node.
-A block's timestamp is provided by the BigchainDB node which created the block.
-A vote's timestamp is provided by the BigchainDB node which created the vote.
+Timestamps in BigchainDB are provided by the node which created the block and the node that created the vote.

-When a BigchainDB client or node needs a timestamp, it calls a BigchainDB utility function named `timestamp()`.
+When a BigchainDB node needs a timestamp, it calls a BigchainDB utility function named `timestamp()`.
 There's a detailed explanation of how that function works below, but the short version is that it gets the [Unix time](https://en.wikipedia.org/wiki/Unix_time) from its system clock, rounded to the nearest second.

-We can't say anything about the accuracy of the system clock on clients.
-Timestamps from clients are still potentially useful, however, in a statistical sense.
-We say more about that below.

 We advise BigchainDB nodes to run special software (an "NTP daemon") to keep their system clock in sync with standard time servers.
 (NTP stands for [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol).)